-With her 149th birthday coming up on July 1, 2016, I thought it would be fun to take stock of a particularly enjoyable aspect of Canada’s heritage and culture… the FOOD!
-With such diverse climatic and cultural conditions across the country, a person could be forgiven for feeling that Canada doesn’t have a well defined food identity and native cuisine.
-But communities across the country do have many strong culinary traditions and we owe it to ourselves to find out more about them!
+I thought it would be fun to take stock of a particularly enjoyable aspect of Canada’s heritage and culture… the FOOD!
+With such diverse climatic and cultural conditions across the country, a person could be forgiven for feeling that Canada doesn’t have a distinct food identity and native cuisine.
+But communities across the country do have many strong culinary traditions, and we owe it to ourselves to find out more about them!
 Let’s get started by dipping our virtual toe into the Pacific Ocean on BC’s west coast on this palate-pleasing coast-to-coast virtual tour of Canada.

 Left to its own devices, Nanaimo – a smallish city on Vancouver Island’s east coast – might not have become a household word in the rest of the country.
 But then someone created the Nanaimo Bar, an confection typically made with a graham-cracker, coconut and walnut base, over which are laid layers of firm vanilla custard and chocolate.
 These are seriously addictive and could be counted among the country’s greatest inventions.

 We can’t leave the west coast without a respectful nod to the area’s first inhabitants and their resourceful food culture.
-Prior to the arrival of European explorers and settlers, First Nations people in the area already produced unleavened breads (known in one language as Seplil), though the ‘flour’ would have been from plant roots rather than wheat, and it likely would have been cooked over or in a fire.
-Once wheat flour, cooking oils and cooking pans arrived, courtesy of early travelers, bannock (a Scottish word) became a common foodstuff for area residents.
-The version that I learned to make in my BC elementary social studies class is essentially an overgrown baking powder biscuit, fried in a cast iron pan rather than baked.
+Before the arrival of European explorers and settlers, First Nations people in the area already produced unleavened bread (known in one language as Seplil), though the ‘flour’ would have been from plant roots rather than wheat, and it likely would have been cooked over or in a fire.
+Once wheat flour, cooking oils and cooking pans arrived, courtesy of early travellers, bannock (a Scottish word) became a common foodstuff for area residents.
+The version that I learned to make in my BC elementary social studies class is essentially a large baking powder biscuit, fried in a cast iron pan rather than baked.
 Try making it yourself or visit Salmon n’ Bannock Bistro in Vancouver or Kekuli Cafe in Kelowna or Merritt to try theirs!

 Modern prairie life boasts all the comforts, but back when the Canadian prairies were newly settled, the extreme climate made for some pretty tough times.
-A lot of crops that grew easily elsewhere in the country simply couldn’t survive the harsh winter and dry summers and so early Alberta, Saskatchewan and Manitoba residents had to make do with a less diverse menu.
-But they endured and eventually they thrived, and can now boast about some great culinary traditions.
+A lot of crops that grew easily elsewhere in the country simply couldn’t survive the harsh winter and dry summers, so early Alberta, Saskatchewan and Manitoba residents had to make do with a less diverse menu.
+But they endured, and eventually, they thrived, and can now boast about some great culinary traditions.